IntersectAustralia/TrainingMaterials/re/PITCHME.md

 <ul>
 <li>Regular expressions are not an example of machine learning</li><!-- .element: class="fragment" -->
 <li>You need to specify the pattern – the rule – that matches what you want, and <em>only</em> what you want</li><!-- .element: class="fragment" -->
-<li>This is sometimes challenging, and occasionally impossible</li><!-- .element: class="fragment" -->
+<li>Often requires continual refining through trial and error until you find the right pattern</li><!-- .element: class="fragment" -->
 </ul>

 +++

 #### …Powerful!

-- Once you learn them, you will see applications everywhere
+- Once you learn them, you will see applications everywhere |
+- You will have far greater control over your textual data |

 ---